Child Protection Email Address Registry Information

 These new laws will affect nearly every commercial email marketer in the United States, and even those outside of the United States who maintain some physical presence in the United States.

-*The IADB provides a way for email senders to put receivers on notice that they are complying with the new child protection email address registry laws.
-For more information about the IADB click here
+*Being SuretyMail certified provides a way for email senders to put receivers on notice that they are complying with the child protection email address registry laws.
+For more information about SuretyMail click here